qmlbook/qmlbook/docs/fluid/fluid.rst

     :start-after: M2>>
     :end-before: <<M2

 Using ``PropertyChanges { target: light2; color: "black" }`` is not really required in this examples as the initial color of ``light2`` is already black.
-In a state it's only necessary to describe how the properties shall change from their default state (and not from the previous state).
+In a state, it's only necessary to describe how the properties shall change from their default state (and not from the previous state).

-A state change is triggered using a mouse area which covers the whole traffic light and toggles between the go and stop state when clicked.
+A state change is triggered using a mouse area which covers the whole traffic light and toggles between the go- and stop-state when clicked.

 .. literalinclude:: src/animation/StatesExample.qml
     :start-after: M3>>